qiskit-community/qiskit-metal/README.md

 Here are some things to consider when setting up a development environment:
 * If using a virtual environment, make sure `pip` is up to date.
 In initial environment testing, PySide2 is installable with only the latest version of `pip`.
-* Add the path of your qiskit-metal folder to your PATH
+* In some setups, you might need to add the qiskit-metal folder path to your PATH variable
-* Library errors when activating conda environments, or initializing jupyter notebook/lab, indicate a conflict between python libraries in the base and sub environments.
-Go ahead and manually delete the library from the base environment `site-packages` folder, shows in the error message.
+* Library errors when activating conda environments, or initializing jupyter notebook/lab, might indicate a conflict between python libraries in the base and sub environments.
+Go ahead and manually delete the library from the base environment `site-packages` folder, shown in the error message.
 You might need to reinstall them in the sub environment, or create a new one.
- If Jupyter notebook has trouble finding a dll for a package that works in the new environment outside of Jupyter, then try opening Jupyter notebook from the new environment instead of from `base`
+* If Jupyter notebook has trouble finding a dll for a package that works in the new environment outside of Jupyter, then try opening Jupyter notebook from the new environment instead of from `base`

+### Other Common Issues

+For other common installation issues, please refer to the [FAQ](https://qiskit.org/documentation/metal/faq.html)

 ### Additional steps for developers

 If you are planning to develop the qiskit metal codebase, you'll want to use these instructions to [setup user environment](/docs/NEW_DEVELOPER_SETUP.md)

-### Common Issues

-For other common installation issues, please refer to the [FAQ](https://qiskit.org/documentation/metal/faq.html)

 ## Authors and Citation